 - Great support to clear up any doubt or problems you might face

-This makes the programs excellent for beginners or people who just want something that “works” instead of relying on free programs that might or might not disappoint.
+The programs are excellent for beginners or people who just want something that “works” instead of relying on free programs that might or might not disappoint.

-However, if you are a complete beginner it is probably better to have someone more experienced help you out in the beginning.
-That is always the case with online fitness programs though.
+However, if you are a complete beginner it is probably better to have someone more experienced with you in the gym.
+But that is a weakness all online programs and coaching have.